jerrycyip/streams/README.md

 ## Streams App High Level Architecture
 ![overall Streams web app architecture](./streams%20app%20architecture.png)

-Note, majority of the code is for creating the Client web app using React.js with redux, while backend server functionality leverages free and readily available JSON web server and RTMP server software (see respective folders).
+Note, majority of the code is for creating the Client web app using React.js with redux, while backend server functionality leverages free and readily available JSON web server (see API folder) and RTMP server software (see RTMP folder).
 Reference the Client folder for further details on the client web app.